 Before World War I Prague was one of the most important centers for Cubism outside Paris.
 The avant-garde movement was active there from 1912 to 1914.

-A novice at identifying architectural styles, this visit helped me better appreciate and understand Prague’s eclectic architecture – Gothic, Art Nouveau, Medieval Romanesque, 20th century Art Deco, Cubist, and 19th century Neo-Baroque, and 20th century Art Deco.
-Known as the “Golden City of 100 Spires” Prague is undeniably one of the oldest and most beautiful cities in the world.
+A novice at identifying architectural styles, this visit helped me better appreciate Prague’s eclectic architecture – Gothic, Art Nouveau, Medieval Romanesque, 20th century Art Deco, Cubist, and 19th century Neo-Baroque.
+Prague is known as the “Golden City of 100 Spires” and undeniably one of the oldest and most beautiful cities in the world.
 Each day brings another architectural treasure!

 The incredible variety of architecture is one reason Prague was so affected by Cubism.
 The Czech Cubist movement is visible in the design of “geometrically enhanced” facades, furniture, and decorative objects throughout Prague, where even bridges have a Cubist flair.

 “In the early 1900s Prague became a Cubist City with Cubist apartment blocks furnished with Cubist furniture.
 Prague’s inhabitants drank from Cubist cups and ate on Cubist plates.
 They put flowers in Cubist vases, told time with Cubist clocks, and read books and magazines in Cubist typeface under Cubist lamps and light fixtures!
-This legacy still survives throughout Prague’s beautiful and varied neighborhoods.”
+This legacy survives in Prague’s varied neighborhoods.”

 Hodek Apartment in Vyšehrad is a major Cubist building in Prague.
 Architect Josef Cholcol designed the stunning building with distinct crystal shapes.
 Another Cholcol Cubist building is elegant Kovarovic Villa, also in the Vyšehrad neighborhood.

 There are Cubist buildings, gateways, fountains, and lampposts throughout Prague.
 The Cooperative Housing building in Old Town’s Jewish Quarter is a notable Cubist building.
 Otakar Novotny designed the building after World War I as part of “social planning” throughout Europe.
 Unlike other Cubist buildings, the Cooperative Housing project has colorful façade detailing – not typical of the monochromatic Czech Cubist style.

 The Cooperative Housing building is in an upscale residential block in a posh Old Town neighborhood near Altneu Synagogue.
-Nearly 800 years apart in age, the geometry of the Gothic synagogue has visual similarities with the Cooperative Housing building.
+Nearly 800 years apart in age, the Gothic synagogue’s fanciful geometric characteristics have similarities with the Cooperative Housing building.
 They both have fanciful geometric characteristics.